If you have a complaint:

 - an undertaking and agreement for the member to limit his or her practice or to take further education and/or supervision

 - suspension from the College pending satisfactory completion of conditions outlined in the undertaking and agreement

 4. Following an investigation, some complaints, as a result of their very serious nature, are automatically forwarded to the Discipline Committee for a formal hearing.
-Other times, the PCC may recommend a formal disciplinary hearing when alternate dispute resolution has failed or when the member has been unsuccessful in following through with proposed interventions or remedial actions.
-When a member has been found guilty in a disciplinary hearing, an order of the Discipline Committee’s decision is forwarded to the complainant, member, and the College’s Executive Council.
+Other times, the PCC may recommend a formal disciplinary hearing when an alternate dispute resolution has failed, or, when the complainant and/or member refuses a resolution, or, when the member has been unsuccessful in following through with proposed interventions or remedial actions.
+When a member has been found guilty in a disciplinary hearing, an order of the Discipline Committee’s decision is forwarded to the complainant, member, and the College’s Council.
 The order may also be published and/or broadcast, as disciplinary hearings are open to the public.
-Members are entitled to appeal the findings of the Discipline Committee, either through the College’s Executive Council or Court of Queen’s Bench.
+Members are entitled to appeal the findings of the Discipline Committee, either through the College’s Council or Court of Queen’s Bench.

 Caring for People in a Competent and Ethical Manner (NIRO pamphlet)